-This charm provides version 3.4.6 of the Zookeeper application from Apache Bigtop.
+This charm provides version 3.4.6 of the Zookeeper component from Apache Bigtop.

 Deploy a Zookeeper unit.
 With only one unit, the application will be running in

 Charms can be deployed in environments with limited network access.
 To deploy in this environment, configure a Juju model with appropriate proxy and/or mirror options.
 See Configuring Models for more information.

 In some network environments, zookeeper may need to be restricted to listen for incoming connections on a specific network interface (e.g.: for security reasons).
 To do so, configure zookeeper with either a network interface name or a CIDR range specifying a subnet.
 For example:

 juju config zookeeper network_interface=eth0 juju config zookeeper network_interface=10.0.2.0/24